nicksmith100/milestone-project-1/README.md

 ### Known Bugs

 - On Google Chrome and Microsoft Edge browsers, if a required form field is not populated and the field is off screen when "Submit" is pressed, the browser jumps back to that field and highlights it, but does **not** display a warning to the user that the field must be filled in.
 This error does not occur on Firefox or Safari browsers.
 Despite extensive investigation, I have been unable to find the cause of this bug, and cannot determine if it is due to any fault in the code.
+This could be circumvented by separating the form into separate pages, but that is beyond the scope of this project.
 - On touch devices, the image carousels do not react to swipe actions unless they have already been interacted with using the next button.
 Searching relevant forums suggests that adding `data-touch="true"` to the carousel div should solve this, but it does not.
 It appears that a workable solution may require JavaScript which is beyond the scope of this project.
+- The Booking page returns a minor warning concerning two `<h1>` elements.
+Only one `<h1>` element is actually displayed at any one time, and the second one as been given the attribute `aria-hidden="true"` to avoid being read by screen readers, but the error remains.
+Oddly, the error is not returned on the other pages which all include the same code.
+As this is only a minor warning and not an error, it has not been investigated further at this stage.

 ## Development and Deployment